Thailand women's national football team

 The Thailand women's national football team (ฟุตบอลหญิงทีมชาติไทย, RTGS: futbon ying thim chat thai) represents Thailand in women's association football and is run by the Football Association of Thailand.
 The team won the Asian Cup in 1983 and have qualified for two FIFA Women's World Cups in 2015 and 2019.
 Their highest ranking in the FIFA Women's World Rankings is 28th, achieved in July 2011 and June 2018.

 History

+Early history and an established Southeast Asian powerhouse

+Thailand women's football was established in the late 1960s and 1970s, but it was not until the 1975 AFC Women's Championship that the women's team had their first match.
+The team has become one of the most powerful football women's teams in Southeast Asia since 1985 along with Vietnam starting in 2001.
+Thailand cemented its position in Asia by winning gold medals at the 1983, then they cemented its position in their region by winning four AFF Women's Championships in 2011, 2015, 2016, and 2018.
+Also, in the SEA Games women's level, Thailand also cemented its position, winning gold five times: in 1985, 1995, 1997, 2007, and 2013 editions, during which the men's team also won gold medals.

+In spite of being a major powerhouse in Southeast Asian women's football, Thailand has fallen short in continental tournaments like the AFC Women's Asian Cup and Asian Games.
+Thailand only won it once in 1983 and has since maintained the qualifying streak starting in 2003, and had hosted the competitions twice, first in 1983 and second in 2003, but they did not qualify for the FIFA Women's World Cup tournaments until the 2015 FIFA Women's World Cup when they won against arch-rival Vietnam 2–1 in their opponent's turf.

 2014 AFC Women's Asian Cup

 Thailand qualified to the 2015 FIFA Women's World Cup by finishing the 2014 AFC Women's Asian Cup in fifth place, defeating hosts and regional rivals Vietnam.

 2015 FIFA Women's World Cup

 In spite of less investment than the men's team, the Thai women's team made history by becoming the country's first 11-a-side football team of either gender to qualify for a FIFA tournament without hosting one.
 Because of this, the Football Association of Thailand announced that they will invest more in order to improve the quality of Thai women's football.
 Thailand were drawn into group B together with title contenders Germany and Norway, as well as the Ivory Coast.
-Their only win came against the Ivory Coast by a score of 3–2, with two goals from Orathai Srimanee and one goal from Thanatta Chawong, as they finished third in the group.
+Their only win came against the Ivory Coast by a score of 3–2, with two goals from Orathai Srimanee and one goal from Thanatta Chawong, as they finished third in the group and were eliminated as one of the two worst third-placed teams.